tomrusteze/esphome-esp-now/README.md

 ## Improvements
 - As of now, because of the esphome standard.
 The nodes still need some sort of WiFi connection.
 In this case, a light creates a simple access point.
 Important is that all nodes should *do their WiFi stuff* on the same channel.
 In the future, the light should not need to connect to WiFi at all.
-- Currently ESP32 is not supported.
-- Add support for different transition length.
+- Add extra functionality, such as different transtion length and multiple lights per node.
 - Add some return channel for the light to show that they are online.
 In this way, the Hub can relay this information to HomeAssistant.

 ## Goal